 Social media consists of several platforms like Facebook, Twitter, Instagram, LinkedIn, Pinterest, and the likes.
 The use of these channels to connect with your customers, interact with them, and increase the chances of selling.
 In digital marketing and eCommerce, this is referred to as social commerce.
 Social media marketing can also help grow your email list and website traffic.

 For any small business, social media offers a powerful means to communicate their content in a personalized manner to customers.
-The good news is, social media marketing can be done on a zero-dollar basis as well.
+There are plenty of reputable social media marketing agencies that can help you achieve your goals.
+But the good news is, social media marketing can be done on a zero-dollar basis as well.

 One of the under-rated benefits of social media marketing is that you can always have a constant pulse of what your followers (or customers) are talking about you, what your competition is going, and how well your social quotient is faring.

 To make your social handles stay unique and attractive you can even try social proofing.
 Social proofing is a term coined by Robert Cialdini in his 1984 book Influence.
 It refers to the social phenomenon wherein people copy the actions of others in specific scenarios.
 Social proofing the actions of popular brands can help you overcome PR disasters, build follower growth, and also turn your social handles into popular conversation platforms.
 In short, social media is a channel where strategy and creativity can go hand-in-hand to drive success.

 Why should small businesses care about social media in 2021?